-The Health Communication Capacity Collaborative (HC3) is working to expand the use of SBCC to improve reproductive, maternal, newborn and child health (RMNCH) through capacity strengthening, implementation and research.
+HC3 worked to expand the use of social and behavior change communication (SBCC) to improve reproductive, maternal, newborn and child health (RMNCH) through capacity strengthening, implementation and research.

 Capacity Strengthening for RMNCH

-In Guatemala, HC3 is developing an umbrella campaign that integrates a wide range of development issues, with a large focus on the health of mothers, infants and children during the first 1,000 days of life.
-The campaign will integrate messaging across nutrition, agriculture, and health, encouraging families and communities to ensure that pregnant women, infants and young children, and breastfeeding mothers receive the nutritious foods they need in order to be healthy.
+In Guatemala, HC3 developed an umbrella campaign that integrates a wide range of development issues, with a large focus on the health of mothers, infants and children during the first 1,000 days of life.
+The campaign integrated messaging across nutrition, agriculture and health, encouraging families and communities to ensure that pregnant women, infants, young children and breastfeeding mothers receive the nutritious foods they need in order to be healthy.

-HC3 collaborated with USAID and UNICEF on their joint effort in convening the Population Level Behavior Change (PLBC) Evidence Summit in child survival and development, which sought to gain clarity on the evidence of SBCC to inform policies, programs, and practice; identify knowledge gaps to inform the research agenda; and draw up an evidence-to action strategy to ensure the application of learning and the active pursuit of critical knowledge gaps.
-HC3 has been actively engaged in the evidence review process, and conducted a systematic literature review to identify and document well evaluated SBCC initiatives that have made a positive contribution to promoting child survival in the East Africa region.
-Key findings were disseminated through a series of Research Briefs on community-based approaches, interpersonal communication approaches, holistic-integrated SBCC approaches; and mass media and technology approaches for child survival interventions.
+HC3 collaborated with USAID and UNICEF on their joint effort in convening the Population Level Behavior Change (PLBC) Evidence Summit in child survival and development, which sought to gain clarity on the evidence of SBCC to inform policies, programs and practice; identify knowledge gaps to inform the research agenda; and draw up an evidence-to action strategy to ensure the application of learning and the active pursuit of critical knowledge gaps.